 If you answered yes to any of these questions, your knee noises may be harmless but you should take a closer look.

-If you have knee osteoarthritis (find the ultimate knee arthritis guide here), knee noises, also termed crepitus, can be common.
+If you have knee osteoarthritis, knee noises, also termed crepitus, can be common.
 This is because as your joint gets irritated with inflammation, you may get small pieces of cartilage floating around or extra fluid that is pressing on other structures, leading to things rubbing together.

 To help combat these noises, work on reducing inflammation.
 The best ways to do this are increase your anti-inflammatory foods, explore supplements like Turmeric (my favorite brand here!), and find movement that makes your joints feel good.